If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read

 I actually did a complete review of it as I used to recommend Full Flush until I completely delisted the poker room a year prior to its collapse for failing to pay players in a timely manner.

-Android is open-source so certainly a legitimate poker room can do what Full Flush has done.
-Only Ignition has so far and they managed to do it without the hoops that Full Flush required players to jump through.
+Android is open-source so certainly a legitimate online poker room can do what Full Flush has done.
+Only Ignition Poker and BetOnline Poker have so far and they managed to do it without the hoops that Full Flush required players to jump through.